Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

 \subsection{$\SO^*(2n)$-Higgs bundles and stability}

 When $H^\CC$ is a classical group we prefer to work with the vector bundle $V$ associated to the standard representation rather than the $H^\CC$-principal bundle.
-Taking this point of view for $\SO^*(2n)$-Higgs bundles, for which $H^{\C}=\GL(n,\C)$, Definition \ref{def:g-higgs} then becomes the following:
+We take this point of view for $\SO^*(2n)$-Higgs bundles, for which $H^{\C}=\GL(n,\C)$ and $V$ is a rank $n$ vector bundle.
+In view of (\ref{Ccartan}), Definition~\ref{def:g-higgs} then becomes the following.